Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

+1. Stop bots from spamming forms
+2. Double check Cross Site Scripting
-1. Remove the editing letters and editing portfolio (so will need the user in firestore with admin permissions)
+3. Remove the editing letters and editing portfolio (so will need the user in firestore with admin permissions)
-2. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
+4. BlogEditor component which is built on top of TextEditor, with Extra info like Title, description etc. TextEditor is only for the main body of the page.
-3. Change the Blog Displayer to not print arrays and to accomodate rich text!
+5. Change the Blog Displayer to not print arrays and to accomodate rich text!
 (Will have to dangerously set inner HTML so need to watch out)

 Additional: